|Our Environment: Special Edition - Charleston Update|

-A Neighbourhood Plan, which aims to help retain and build on the physical and social character of St Albans, is being prepared by the City Council.
+A neighbourhood plan, which aims to help retain and build on the physical and social character of Charleston, is being prepared by the City Council.

-As part of the public consultation process, this special edition of Our Environment is devoted to updating you on the progress of key issues and projects in the area.
-It also explains the purpose of the Neighbourhood Plan and describes some initial ideas possible in the St Albans area.
-We are keen to know your views on these issues and ideas.
+As part of the public consultation process, this special edition of Our Environment is devoted to updating you on the progress of key issues and projects in the area bounded by Ferry Road, Ensors Road, the railway tracks and Wilsons Road.
+It also explains the purpose of the neighbourhood plan and outlines some possible projects in the Charleston area.
+We are keen to receive your views on these issues and ideas.

 Projects such as the enhancement of parks and the use of alternative planting and roading treatments to strengthen the identity of individual streets will be considered.

-In addition, the Neighbourhood Plan is seen as a means to promote positive ways to address residents concerns over the rezoning of part of the area for higher density residential development.
+In addition, the neighbourhood plan is seen as a means to promote positive ways to address residents concerns about the increasing number of higher density residential developments.